Best Ford 6.7L PowerStroke Engine Performance Mods

 Price: $200-600

 Reducing back-pressure near the turbo allows extra boost, more efficient turbo operation, and quicker spool.
-A Power Stroke 6.7 downpipe also shouldn’t add too much noise.
+A downpipe also shouldn’t add too much noise.
 It will definitely add more turbo spool sounds and a deeper, aggressive exhaust note.
 However, we think it’s a great sound that’s still solid for daily driving.

 Downpipe Back Exhausts